singhmankrit/iqp-book-forked/sp-density-matrix.md

 Density matrices capture not just "Pure States" (one of the $p_i$ is 1 and all others are 0), but more complicated "Mixed States".

-While intuitively it seems to represent a set of qubits which can be in different pure states and are averaged as the probability of each pure state, we must note that it is better to treat this as a model to capture any unwanted disturbances which may plague our once-ideal quantum state.